 1. Ecommerce Brands are Tracking Microinteractions

-One way web designers and marketers can track their success in 2018 is with micro-interactions.
+One way web designers and marketers can get coaching clients and track their success in 2018 is with micro-interactions.
 More brands are focused on improving the user experience by focusing on these small moments within the customer journey.

 A micro-interaction is a small action the customer takes when using your website.
 Common examples of microinteractions include a swipe on Tinder or a customized “like” on Facebook.